(Guest post by Dave Crowder, Eshop Guide’s CTO)

 This article covers the steps required to achieve an automated Shopify file import process through the use of Ruby, Heroku, and SFTP To Go.

 To provide customers with more than a simple buy button, Shopify offers ways to master the learning curve and keep up with new concepts and technical skills to make your brand representable through your store from start to finish.
-You have the opportunity to augment your products through additional information in the form of images, specs, manuals, and visual cues for product features.

-Within the Shopify world, the best place to store such documents is the store files (or sign in and view them through the Shopify admin).
-They are easily accessible from the shop theme via Shopify’s templating language Liquid and benefit from the speed and reliability of Shopify’s global CDN.
 Up until the June 2021 Update of the Shopify API, the management of the store's files was a tedious, manual task.
 Since then, store files gained the ability to be created programmatically by using the GraphQL API, which still poses its own constraints that I will be addressing later on.

 What we wanted to achieve

-Our customers, the shop owners, needed an easy to sync option or simple file uploading added to their Shopify store.
+Our customers, the shop owners, needed an easy-to-sync option or simple file uploading added to their Shopify store.

-There is no doubt that Shopify’s GraphQL provides these options, but the platform was constructed for developers, meaning it isn’t as friendly for end users or IT folks.
 FTP, on the other hand, is a protocol that has been around for ages and is known to be in the toolbelt of the majority of IT administrators, consisting of processes such as automating tasks and pushing files around to and from FTP Servers.

 Why we chose SFTP To Go

-Since writing my first Rails application back in 2015, I find that Heroku has been the simplest way through which to deploy code into a production environment, while having to think very little about infrastructure so I can focus more on what really matters to me: providing value through code.
+Since writing my first Rails application back in 2015, I find that Heroku has been the simplest way through which to deploy code into a production environment while having to think very little about infrastructure so I can focus more on what really matters to me: providing value through code.

 Heroku is also easily extendable through service add-ons such as SFTP To Go, instead of setting up an FTP instance and having to worry about monitoring its state, storage, or even adding the FTP URL to the app's environment variables.
-With just a few clicks, I can add an FTP Server to my application that is fully managed and ready to go!

 So, how do my files get into Shopify?

 Shopify offers two paths for uploading files using the Files API, both are a two-step process really.
 The one we didn’t use in this example requires you to create a stagedUpload Target and then upload your files to that URL.
-The other approach is a bit simpler, in that you specify an originalSource (an external, public URL) and Shopify then takes care of fetching those files from that URL.
-This way you don’t have to take care of the uploading process at all, but it requires a web server in order to serve those files that were previously put on the FTP server.

 Lucky for us, SFTP To Go also supports publicly served files from a special folder called /public (who would have thought, right? :D) which I learned about through their support pages.
 This was really the missing piece of the puzzle that further led us to a process that can be roughly described as follows.